Back Into Things…

-Climate Change isn’t a myth, but it is the first science to ever be presented on a data premise.
-And in doing so, they prematurely presented models that didn’t take into account the driving variables.
-Their models have changed over and over again.
-Their resolution of source data has increased.
-Their simulations on top of simulations have proven countless theories of various models that can only be demonstrated simply by Hollywood blockblusters.
-Point being, we are dealing with inferior data for a world scale problem, and we jump into the political, emotional driven world with a data report?
-We will be the frog in slowly warming water, and we will hit that boiling point late.
+Point being, we are dealing with inferior data for a world scale problem.
+And what is more, we have jumped into apolitical, emotionally driven world with a data report.
+We have pretty much set ourselves up for a lot of unnecessary headaches.
+We have become the frog in slowly warming water, and we will hit that boiling point late.
 All because we started with a data justification approach using low quality data.
 Are they right the world is warming?
 Yes.
-Do they have enough data to proven the right mitigation, mediation, or policy adjustments?
-No, and not until either we increase the data quality or take a non-data tact.
+Do they have enough data to prove the right mitigation, mediation, or policy adjustments?
+No, and that will remain the case until either we increase the data quality or take a non-data tact.

-And to throw the shameless plug in, this is what we do.
-This is Why we focus on spatial data science and Why is change so fundamental.
+And now, to throw the shameless plug in, this is what we do.
+This is Why we focus on spatial data science and also answers the question: Why is change so fundamental?